radicle-dev/radicle-upstream/docs/infrastructure.md

 We're running our own [Org Seed Node][os] for Upstream.

+You can connect to the seed node using the handle `hyncrnppok8iam6y5oemg4fkumj86mc4wsdiirp83z7tdxchk5dbn6@seed.upstream.radicle.xyz:8776`.

 The org node uses the following resources
 * GCE VM `org-node`
   * 4vCPI, 8GB RAM, 50GB SSD disk